tonethar/IGME-230-GDD-Master/notes/HW-fun-suggester-2.md

 4) Give the user a way to add a suggestion to the array:
     - the `<input>` can look something like this:
       - `<input id="newItemInput" type="text" value="New fun thing to do" />`
+      - do not let the user add the text "New fun thing to do" to the array
     - clicking the "Add Suggestion" button must call an `addSuggestion()` function
     - hint: loop through the array and check for a duplicate entry prior to adding a suggestion to it